Communism and LGBTQ rights: Soviet Union

 In 1934, the Soviet government recriminalised homosexuality in the Soviet Union.
 Mass arrests occurred in several cities in Russia, including Moscow, and many artists were arrested.
-On 7 March 1934, Article 121 was added to the criminal code, throughout the entire Soviet Union, that expressly prohibited only male same-sex sexual intercourse with up to five years of hard labor in prison.
+On 7 March 1934, Article 121 was added to the criminal code, throughout the entire Soviet Union, which expressly prohibited only male same-sex sexual intercourse with up to five years of hard labor in prison.
 There were no criminal statutes regarding same-sex female sexual intercourse.
 During the Soviet period, Western observers believed that between 800 and 1,000 men were imprisoned each year under Article 121.

-Some historians have noted that it was during this time that Soviet propaganda began to depict homosexuality as a sign of fascism, and that Article 121 may have a simple political tool to use against dissidents, irrespective of their true sexual orientation, and to solidify Russian opposition to Nazi Germany, who had broken its treaty with Russia.
+Some historians have noted that it was during this time that Soviet propaganda began to depict homosexuality as a sign of fascism, and that Article 121 may have been a simple political tool to use against dissidents, irrespective of their true sexual orientation, and to solidify Russian opposition to Nazi Germany, which had broken its treaty with Russia.
 More recently, a third possible reason for the anti-gay law has emerged from declassified Soviet documents and transcripts.
 Beyond expressed fears of a vast "counterrevolutionary" or fascist homosexual conspiracy, there were several high-profile arrests of Russian men accused of being pederasts.
 In 1933, 130 men "were accused of being 'pederasts' – adult males who have sex with boys.
 Since no records of men having sex with boys at that time are available, it is possible this term was used broadly and crudely to label homosexuality."
 Whatever the precise reason, homosexuality remained a serious criminal offense until it was repealed in 1993.

 The Soviet government itself said very little publicly about the change in the law, and few people seemed to be aware that it existed.
 In 1934, the British Communist Harry Whyte wrote a long letter to Stalin condemning the law, and its prejudicial motivations.
 He laid out a Marxist position against the oppression of homosexuals, as a social minority, and compared homophobia to racism, xenophobia and sexism.
 While the letter was not formally replied to, Soviet cultural writer Maxim Gorky authored an article, published in both Pravda and Izvestia titled "Proletarian Humanism", that seemed to reject Whyte's arguments point by point.
 He rejected the notion that homosexuals were a social minority, and argued that the Soviet Union, governed by "manly proletariat", is obliged to persecute homosexuals to protect the youth from their corrupting effect.
-It is often said that he equated homosexuality with fascism, stating that "exterminate all homosexuals and fascism will vanish".
+It is often said that he equated homosexuality with fascism.
+This is attributed to a quote from him, where Gorky said, "exterminate all homosexuals and fascism will vanish".
 He was actually quoting a popular saying, Gorky in fact said: "There is already a sarcastic saying: Destroy homosexuality and fascism will disappear."
 In 1936, Justice Commissar Nikolai Krylenko publicly stated that the anti-gay criminal law was aimed at the decadent and effete old ruling classes.